ursatile/mwnet/503-responsive-layout.md

 }
 ```

-Now, we can inject that new `smartphone` mixin into our existing `fancy-panel` mixin, to change the way panels render on smartphones:
+Now, we can inject that new `smartphone` mixin into our existing `fancy-panel` mixin, to change the way panels render on smartphones.

 ```scss
 @mixin fancy-panel($panel-color: color.scale($primary, $lightness: -75%)) {